 Neighbors also asked about how to handle solicitors or possible criminals casing houses, how to choose an alarm company and how to increase communication between local groups and with police.

-Upson said one of the best steps neighbors can take to increase safety is to get involved with Neighborhood Watch and the Berkeley Safe Neighborhoods Committee to ensure that they have access to information about critical cases and can stay informed.
+Upson said one of the best steps neighbors can take to increase safety is to get involved with Neighborhood Watch and the Berkeley Safe Neighborhood Committee to ensure that they have access to information about critical cases and can stay informed.

 “It can be a great conduit of information,” he said.
 “We have somebody at every meeting every month.
 It’s a great opportunity for you to bring questions in or to bring information back to your neighborhoods.”